 The site had been subjected to filling and armoring along the stream with rock and construction rubble, leaving steep, unsightly banks with a narrow riparian bench.
 In addition, a stormwater outfall fills in part of the riparian floodplain.

-Biohabitats’ restoration concept widens the bench by grading back the steep banks, removing rubble, relocating the outfall further from the stream, and planting appropriate native plants in restored lower scrub/shrub, riparian woodland, and upland areas.
-The concept included measured elevations and color renderings of plan and cross section views.
-To ensure the concept reflected the concerns and vision of the Natural Areas Program, Biohabitats led a plan-in-hand site visit and an on-site meeting with city floodplain staff to discuss potential floodplain permitting and modeling requirements.
+Biohabitats’ restoration design widened the bench by grading back the steep banks, removing rubble, relocating the outfall further from the stream, and planting appropriate native plants in restored lower scrub/shrub, riparian woodland, and upland areas.
+The design included measured elevations and color renderings of plan and cross section views.